Right for New Hampshire

 Shannon has lived in Amherst for nearly two decades with her husband of over 30 years, Tom Silvia.
 Shannon and Tom are the parents of four: James, Isaiah, Elizabeth and Eamon.

-Shannon served three terms in the New Hampshire House of Representatives, where she was the chair of the Committee on Resources, Recreation and Development; and one term in the State Senate where she was the ranking Democrat on the Criminal Justice and Public Safety Committee.
+Shannon served three terms in the New Hampshire House of Representatives, where she was the chair of the Committee on Resources, Recreation and Development; is serving her second term in the State Senate where she sits on the Commerce and Judiciary Committees.
+During the first year of her second term, Shannon has passed key legislation to help improve transparency about state expenditures from the American Rescue Plan Act (ARPA) Funds.

 Shannon is dedicated to serving her community.